StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/case-reports/save-download-a-case-report.md

 <!-- md:version 5.4 --> <!-- md:permission `manageCaseReport` --> <!-- md:license Platinum -->

-This topic provides step-by-step instructions for saving and downloading a [case report](about-case-reports.md) in TheHive.

-Use this procedure to report to your management and provide a follow-up on a case investigation.
+Save and download a [case report](about-case-reports.md) in TheHive to provide follow-up documentation and report to your management on case investigations.

 {% include-markdown "includes/other-reports-cases-from-case-reports.md" %}